 Factor: Support to Serving Members

 The cost of participation will be in excess of $4500 per person.
 We agree that we should plan on $5000 as the nominal cost to ensure that we have the funds available to support selected CF members to attend.
-Also, we have generally agreed that we would like to see a minimum of 15 logisticians attend.
+Also, we have generally agreed that we would like to see a minimum of 15 Serving logisticians attend.
 In addition, we have assessed that a contribution of $500 per Serving attendee from his or her own resources would demonstrate good faith, suggesting that we need to raise $4500 per person or $67,500 to support bringing 15 CF personnel with us.
 We need a plan regarding how to select the potential CF attendees and also a plan to elicit support from the various CF units from which the members will come.
 Col BJ Johnson, the Branch Advisor, will consider those options and discuss them with the combined RCLS/CFLA planning team.

 Deduction